- Keller Technology has played a key role in the production of SXR and HXR undulators for an LCLS-II free-electron laser.

 When the SLAC National Accelerator Laboratory in Menlo Park, California, finishes building the LCLS-II free-electron laser, a whole new world of scientific discovery will be opened up to researchers.
-Keller Technology Corporation (KTC) has had the priviledge of playing a key role in the production of SXR and HXR undulators used in the project.
+Keller Technology Corporation has had the priviledge of playing a key role in the production of SXR and HXR undulators used in the project.

 A joint partnership of the SLAC and four other Department of Energy national laboratories, including Argonne National Laboratory, Berkeley Lab, Fermilab, and Jefferson Lab., the second version of the Linac Coherent Light Source will allow lab scientists to: